vcartellea/Getting-and-Cleaning-Data/CODEBOOK.md

  - A file with the activity performed during each measurement (codified as numbers): `Y_test.txt` and `Y_train.txt`.
  - A bigger file with the 561-feature vector: `X_test.txt` and `X_train.txt`.

 ##The R script

  The course project says:

-> You should create one R script called run_analysis.R that does the following
+> You should create one R script called run_analysis.R that does the following:
 >  1. Merges the training and the test sets to create one data set.
 >  2. Extracts only the measurements on the mean and standard deviation for each measurement.
 >  3. Uses descriptive activity names to name the activities in the data set
 >  4. Appropriately labels the data set with descriptive variable names.
 >  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

  The R script named `run_analysis.R` prepares a tidy dataset from the raw dataset.
  The raw dataset must be in a unzip folder named `UCI HAR Dataset` in the working directory.
 The procedure